Isilin/Filedepot/README.txt

-7.x-1.x RELEASE NOTE

- (Nov 6, 2012) Added support for v1 and v2 of the organic groups module

- (Aug 23, 2012) Added support for v1 and v2 of the libraries module - please read the "Install" section to setup the proper library requirements.

- (May 23/2012) Implemented the native drupal file upload filter.
-Removed the option to allow/disallow files by their extension and MIME type.
-               Only support the allow option now and filter just checks the extension type.

 The Filedepot Document Management module satisfies the need for a full featured document management module supporting role or user based security.
  - Documents are saved to a directory under the Drupal Private file system to protect corporate documents for safe access and distribution.